For Public Review Commenters and Sponsors/Delegates/Ballot Designees/Working Group Chairs

 When is a Working Group required to submit Public Review comments to RevCom?

-Public Review comments should be submitted either with the normal RevCom submittal (by the submittal deadline after Sponsor ballot is complete, or after the last recirculation is initiated, and the draft standard is ready for SASB approval consideration), or as soon as possible thereafter in compliance with the submittal requirements.
+Public Review comments should be submitted either with the normal RevCom submittal (by the submittal deadline after SA Ballot is complete, or after the last recirculation is initiated, and the draft standard is ready for SASB approval consideration), or as soon as possible thereafter in compliance with the submittal requirements.

 How do you upload Public Review comments as a part of a recirculation ballot?